-Any public or private nonprofit and for-profit children's teaching hospital with an accredited residency training program (as defined below), that meets all of the above requirements for either category of eligibility may apply, though final eligibility for receiving funds as a "newly qualified hospital" will depend on appropriated funding levels.
-Children's hospitals applying for the CHGME Payment Program must train residents during the FY for which they apply for funds.
+Any public or private nonprofit and for-profit children's teaching hospital with an accredited residency training program (as defined below), that meets all of the above requirements for either category of eligibility may apply, though final eligibility for receiving funds as a "currently eligible hospital" or as a "newly qualified hospital" will depend on appropriated funding levels.
+Children's hospitals applying for the CHGME Payment Program must train residents during the fiscal year for which they apply for funds.